janeteneto/Encryption/Terraform SOPS.md

 2. Delete the state file on the S3 bucket

 - Every time we run `terraform init`, Terraform will go to the backend and fetch the tfstate file from there, which is the encrypted file we uploaded to S3.
 In order to initialise based on the latest state file, we need to **delete the encrypted one on the s3 bucket after downloading it**.
-This way, Terraform will not be the file on the S3, and we can specify which state file we want to be used.
+This way, Terraform will not use the file on the S3, and we can specify which state file we want to be used.

 3. Make sure to be in the correct directory on the terminal, then run the command:
 ````